-Produce Safety Alliance (PSA) Curriculum
+Produce Safety Alliance (PSA) Evaluations

 One year after participants completed a PSA course, the NCR FSMA asked them to report on the changes they had made on their farms.
 You can read the entire report and the executive summary below.

-- Full Report
+- 2022 Full Report

-- Executive Summary
+- 2021 Executive Summary

-This work is supported by the Food Safety Outreach Program [grant no. 2018-70020-28877 ] from the USDA National Institute of Food and Agriculture.
+This work is supported by the Food Safety Outreach Program [grant no. 2018-70020-28877 and grant no. 2021-70020-35732] from the USDA National Institute of Food and Agriculture.